Reed-Math241/pitchR/README.md

 ## Examples

-By virtue of `pitchR` having data from 3 different years, there is a lot of summarizing and comparing the data that can be done.
+By virtue of `pitchR` having data from 3 different years, there is a lot of summarizing and comparing that can be done.
 For example:

 ``` r
 library(tidyverse)